azeezat/react-native-select/README.md

 # react-native-input-select

-A customizable dropdown selection package for react-native for android and iOS with multiple select and search capabilities.
+A fully customizable dropdown selection package for react-native for android and iOS with multiple select and search capabilities.

 ## Installation